frkandris/WP-Print/readme.txt

 * Recipe sites where users want to print instructions
 * Educational sites with tutorials or guides
 * News sites with articles readers might want to save in physical form
+* Documentation websites where printed reference materials may be useful

 == Installation ==